stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 the packages within them using *pip*, all inside your home directory, and without modifying any system files.

-# MariaDB and MySQL #
+# SQL Databases #

 If you develop any kind of database-driven application, it is useful to have a version of the database server available on your system.
-The majority of Web applications use either MySQL or MariaDB, which you can easily set up.
+Consider using containers for this.
+If you prefer to install services directly on to your workstation, Homebrew provides packages for PostgreSQL, MariaDB and MySQL.

+## Installing PostgreSQL ##

+To install PostgreSQL using Homebrew, enter this command in a terminal window:

+    brew install postgresql

+This command installs the server, the command-line tools, and the client libraries that are needed to compile adapters for programming languages.
+To start the server, follow the instructions that are displayed after the installation process is completed.

 ## Installing MariaDB or MySQL ##